WIMM-IT/heracles/README.md

 ## Example 5 - Deleting a record

-Takes a JSON list containing one or more entries to be deleted, either on STDIN or as the second argument.  `id`, `content`, `hostname` and `type` are required fields.
+Takes a JSON list containing one or more entries to be deleted, either on STDIN or as the second argument.
+If you are deleting more than one record, note that you will need to set the evironment variable `HYDRA_UNSAFE`.  `id`, `content`, `hostname` and `type` are required fields.
 Returns a JSON list of the affected entries.

 ```
 $ heracles search _acme-challenge.foo | heracles delete